-The Board of Directors of the Company held a total of ten meetings during the fiscal year ended December 31, 2000.
-The Board of Directors has an Audit Committee and a Compensation Committee, both of which consist solely of non-employee directors.
-The Board of Directors does not have a nominating committee or a committee performing the functions of a nominating committee.
+The Board of Directors of the Company held a total of ten regular and special meetings during the fiscal year ended December 31, 2001.
+The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating Committee.
+The Audit, Compensation and Nominating Committees consist solely of non-employee directors.
+The members and chairmanship of the committees are appointed by the Board of Directors annually.

-The Audit Committee, which consists of Dr. Currie (who serves as its chairman), Mr. Chu, Mr. Keyes and Mr. O'Rourke, held five meetings during the last fiscal year.
-The Audit Committee recommends engagement of the Company's independent accountants, and is primarily responsible for approving the services performed by the Company's independent accountants and for reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.
+The Audit Committee, which consists of Dr. Currie (who serves as its chairman), Mr. Chu, Mr. Keyes and Mr. O'Rourke, held nine meetings during the last fiscal year.
+The Audit Committee reviews the Company's accounting policies and practices, internal controls, financial reporting practices, contingent risks and risk management strategies and plans.
+The Audit Committee recommends the selection of the Company's independent accountants to serve the following year to examine the Company's accounts, and reviews the independence of the independent accountants as a factor in making these recommendations.
+The Audit Committee meets alone with the Company's independent accountants and the director of the Company's Audit Department, and grants them free access to the Audit Committee at any time.